The Framework for

 private PageService $pages,

-private CacheInterface $cache
+private CacheInterface $cache,

 ) {}

-public function show(Request $request, string $slug): Response
+public function show(Request $req, string $slug): Response

 {